neilgebhard/neilgebhard.com/posts/modern-web-stack.md

 ## JavaScript

 **TypeScript** is the future of JavaScript.
-There are too many perks not to us it.
-At the very least, you can still write normal JavaScript while the compiler infers types for you.
+There are too many perks to not use it.
+At the very least, you can still write normal JavaScript with it and let the compiler infer types for you.

-**Node.js** is a must.
+**Node.js** is a must-learn tool.
+Almost all modern JavaScript utilizes this runtime environment.
 It's important for back-end and server-side code.
-Front-end devs rely on it for setting up their development environments.
-You need it for package management with npm.
+Most front-end devs rely on it for setting up their dev environment.
+Its package management system with npm is indispensible.

 For building front-end user interfaces, **React** is the standard.
-It's the most popular JavaScript framework.
+It's the most popular JavaScript framework and has been for awhile.
 It's the most desirable skill by employers for the front-end.
 It has an extensive ecosystem and wide community support.
 It's a pleasure to work with.
 It's a no-brainer.
 Honorable mention to **Vue.js**.

 After React, **Next.js** is the next evolution.
 It's great for server-side rendering, but it has a ton of other benefits too.
 Fullstack functionality, file-based routing, and a gamut of small performance optimizations are a few.
+Check out **Gatsby** for a more streamlined SSR experience.

 ## CSS

-For CSS frameworks, learn **TailwindCSS**.
-This is the future of styling.
+For CSS frameworks, **TailwindCSS** is at the top of my list.
 It provides a remarkable dev experience.
 It's a perfect combination of flexibility and power.
-It's my personal go-to.

-If you want to use a preprocessor, use **SASS**.
+If you want something closer to vanilla CSS, use **SASS**.
+There are almost no downsides to tacking on SASS to your CSS ecosystem.
 Many companies use it.
-It's makes styling more organized and maintainable.
-It's been around for a while and it's still very relevant.
+It makes styling more organized and maintainable.
+It's been around for a while and it's still super relevant.

 **Bootstrap** or **Material UI** are serviceable.
-They're great for prototyping or iterating.
+They're great for prototyping and iterating.
 If you don't care about uniqueness, it's a sensible choice.
-Once you learn one, you sort of learn them all.
+Once you learn one, you sort of learn all the CSS-component frameworks.

-## Server-side Framework
+## Server-side

 For back-end, there are so many options. **Express** is practical as it lets you to stay in JavaScript.
 Do you prefer another language? **Django** (Python), **Laravel** (PHP), **Java Spring**, and **Ruby on Rails** are other noteworthy options.
-Stick to languages you know.
+They're all great, so stick to language you know best.

 ## Database